MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/tvm-software-inventory.md

 2. Select **Report inaccuracy**.
 3. From the flyout pane, choose an issue to report from:

     - a software detail is wrong
     - the software is not installed on any device in my org
     - the number of installed or exposed devices is wrong

 4. Fill in the requested details about the inaccuracy.
-This will vary depending on the issue you are reporting.
+This will vary depending on the issue you're reporting.
 5. Select **Submit**.
 Your feedback is immediately sent to the threat and vulnerability management experts.

 ## Related articles